DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 - **Stacklook** - plugin for visualising stack traces via a more GUI-centric way
 - **Naps** - plugin for visualising timeslices between a task's switch and next waking
+- **NoBoxes** - plugin which disables some plugin's ability to partake in drawing taskboxes
+  - This plugin doesn't work perfectly, as it seems there's a lot of seemingly random pop-in upon GL Widget updates, as the bins are a little unruly when it comes to being consistent with their visibilites.
+    But unless a pretty big guttting of KernelShark's visualisation is done, this is currently possibly the best approach.
+  - This was a requested bug fix, but is presented as a plugin for easy on/off changes - flickering may be too much for some.
+    It is not a necessity for the project, hence it's presented as "best effort" solution.
 - **KS_fork** - modified copy of KernelShark's source code with multiple additions, what many parts across different documentations will call "custom KernelShark"
   - _Couplebreak_ functionality is a new ability of KernelShark to split some events (chosen in code) into two